Jerome-Maurin/vmdb2-wrapper/README.md

 On a freshly installed minimalist Debian Buster, use this command to install needed packages :

-apt install vmdb2 curl ansible python3-distutils qemu-user-static
+apt install vmdb2 curl ansible python3-distutils qemu-user-static binfmt-support

 Detailed explainations for each needed package is explained next.